-VIII.
-EXPORT PRICE AND CONSTRUCTED EXPORT PRICE
+VII.
+EXPORT PRICE

 Section 772(a) of the Act defines EP as "the price at which the subject merchandise is first sold (or agreed to be sold) before the date of importation by the producer or exporter of subject merchandise outside of the United States to an unaffiliated purchaser in the United States or to an unaffiliated purchaser for exportation to the United States, as adjusted under subsection (c)."
 Section 772(b) of the Act defines CEP as "the price at which the subject merchandise is first sold (or agreed to be sold) in the United States before or after the date of importation by or for the account of the producer or exporter of such merchandise or by a seller affiliated with the producer or exporter, to a purchaser not affiliated with the producer or exporter, as adjusted under subsections (c) and (d)."
-As explained below, we based the U.S. price on EP and CEP for Jindal, and on EP for SRF.
+As explained below, we based the U.S. price on EP for Jindal.

-We based EP on the price to the first unaffiliated purchaser in the United States.
-We made deductions for movement expenses, in accordance with section 772(c)(2)(A) of the Act, which included, where appropriate, foreign inland freight, foreign brokerage and handling, U.S. brokerage and handling, international freight, marine insurance, and U.S. inland freight.
+We based EP on the price to the fist unaffiliated purchaser in the United States.
+We made deductions for movement expenses, in accordance with section 772(c)(2)(A) of the Act, which included, where appropriate, foreign inland freight, foreign brokerage and handling, U.S. brokerage and handling, international freight, and marine insurance.